Tony-Klink/dal/README.md

-# Dal: Generate unique and sometimes funny ids in Node.js application
+# Vidal: Generate unique and sometimes funny ids in Node.js application

 `dal` creates sentences on the form adjective + name + wants + adverb + verb using Russian words